ikoide/PongAlgorithms/pong/README.md

     paddle.y -= paddle.velocity
 ```

-Bot #2 is also pretty simple.
+Bot #2 is also quite simple.
 If the balls y position is above the paddle then the paddle moves up, if its bellow it moves down.
+The flaw with this mechanic is that the ball moves faster than the paddle prohibiting the paddle from reaching the ball in time.

-### Bot #3 Explained
+#### Bot #3 Explained

 ``` python
 if ball.y <= 180 and paddle.y >= 540: